avgx/howtocookmicroservices.github.io/_posts/2015-04-02-docker-compose.markdown

 # Docker Compose

 Ok, now that we have our machine up and running, we can deploy our containers there.
-For this, we would need to define how exactly our system would work.
+For this, we would need to define how exactly our system would integrate.

 Here comes **Docker Compose**.

 [Docker Compose - Documentation](http://docs.docker.com/compose/)

-Below, is docker-compose.yml for our platform, it consists of the few docker images that are drawn on the diagram above, let me list them below along with their job:
+Below, is `docker-compose.yml` for our platform, it consists of the few docker images that are drawn on the diagram above, let me list them below along with their job:

 1. **Load-balancer**
   + nginx (with a pretty-straightforward config based on route matching)